Skip to content

 Lectors read the lessons for the worship services.
 Lessons are provided early in the week so readers are familiar with the text.

 Ushers greet people and pass out the worship materials (bulletins and hymnals) as people enter the sanctuary.
-They also collect the offerings, usher people to communion, and ready the sanctuary for the next worship service.
+They also place offerings into the safe and ready the sanctuary for the next worship service.

 How can I volunteer to serve?